Anushrutig111/etlProject/README.md

 # ETL Pipeline Project: Large CSV Processing

-This project downloads, transforms, and loads a large CSV dataset into a SQL database using Python.
+ETL Project downloads, transforms, and loads a large CSV dataset into a SQL database using Python.
 It handles the data in chunks to ensure memory efficiency and includes logging and error handling.

 ## Features
-- Downloads a compressed CSV from a remote URL
+- Downloads a compressed CSV from a remote URL where size is as huge as 1.5GB
 - Cleans and transforms data using Pandas
 - Stores the data in logically separated SQL tables
 - Processes data in chunks for memory optimization